BIGJRA/BIGJRA.github.io/src/_raw/reborn/main_ep_02.md

 Our Pokemon have been getting random EV's so far - if you in the future want to EV train your Pokemon, you can buy these to make the process easier.
 In Reborn, 20 EVs per berry are lowered instead of the canon 10.
 Don't worry about them for now - EV training will become a lot easier later on.

-Make your way down and left to the Obsidia Pokemon Center and talk to the mom inside.
-Tell her where her son is to get an *Ability Capsule*!
+Next, head south from Obsidia Park to re-enter South Obsidia Ward.
+To the left of the Glamazonia Salon, talk to the kid here.
+Return to the Obsidia Pokemon Center and talk to the mom near the PC and tell her where her son is to get an *Ability Capsule*!

 If you're interested in a trade, evolve Sentret we got earlier by raising it to Lv.
 15 to get **Furret**.
 In the house left from the Pokemon Center, you can trade it to get **Castform**!